 We have established a refund policy for tuition and fees based upon individual course start dates.
 Under our policy, for courses offered through a working adult modality, generally if a student drops or withdraws from a course before the course begins, 100% of the charges for tuition and fees are refunded.
 If a student drops or withdraws from a course during the first week of the course, 75% of the charges for tuition are refunded.
+If a student drops or withdraws from a course, tuition charges and fees are not refunded.
 Most fees, including materials fees, are non-refundable for non-traditional students after the start of a course.
 We will refund tuition and fees according to the above policy unless a student attending courses online is a resident of a state that requires us to comply with different, state specific guidelines.
-For traditional students attending 15-week courses, generally if a student withdraws before the course begins, 100% of the charges for tuition and fees are refunded.
+For traditional students attending 15-week courses, generally if a student withdraws before the course begins, 100% of the charges for tuition are refunded.
+If a student drops or withdraws from a course during the first week of the course and fees are refunded.
 If a student withdraws during the first week of the course, 90% of the charges for tuition are refunded and instructional fees and ground campus-related fees are refunded.
-If a student drops or withdraws from a course during the second week of a course, 75% of the tuition charges are refunded but most fees are non-refundable.
+If a student drops or withdraws from a course, 50% of the tuition charges are refunded and during or after the fourth week, there are no refundable.
 If a student drops during the third week of a course, 50% of the tuition charges are refunded and during or after the fourth week, there are no refunds for tuition charges.
 Fees charged by us include graduation fees as well as fees for access to certain educational resources such as online materials.
 This tuition and fees refund policy is different from, and applies in addition to, the return of Title IV funds policy we are required to follow as a condition of our participation in the Title IV programs.